osu-cs340-ecampus/nodejs-starter-app/Step 8 - Dynamically Updating Data/README.md

 The Update feature will be similar to the add person form via ajax.

 Also, while we are here the script tag is placed at the bottom AFTER the form for good reason.
-If we were to place the script tag for update_person.js before the update form we would have issues with a null object when trying to get the form and add a listener (due to javascript loading before form in that instance).
-So make sure you keep the script tag after the form like in the example code above.
+If we were to place the script tag for update_person.js before the update form, we would have issues with a null object when trying to get the form and add a listener (due to JavaScript loading before form in that instance).
+So, make sure you keep the script tag after the form like in the example code above.

 The script tag will help us locate our update_person.js file we will create in the next step.